Three mobile review 2021

 Tariffs and plans

 One of Three's main selling points is its unlimited data plans.
 However, unlimited data is no longer unique for Three.
-Three had its own way in this respect for a good few years, but other providers have caught on and you'll find unlimited data from a good number of other providers now.
+Three had its own way in this respect for a good few years, but other providers have caught on and you'll find unlimited data from a number of other providers now.
 It's not even particularly expensive.

 Phone and device range

 Three has recognised that the majority of customers are looking for a new Apple or Samsung phone, so the company’s shopfront reflects that, as it does with most providers.
 However, that isn’t the whole story – there is more to choose from, should you be in the market for an alternative.
-Away from the usual choices, you'll find phones from Honor, OnePlus and Xiaomi too.
+Away from the usual choices, you'll find phones from Huawei, OnePlus and Xiaomi too.

 Three’s information on how to resolve complaints, or indeed take them to an independent adjudicator, is refreshingly straightforward, and it has a dedicated page where you can get all the information you need.